Thank you for the offer, we have decided to cooperate with another supplier;

 That’s also why we’ve built a list of questions that will help you prepare an offer that fits these realities.

+This comprehensive agreement between sales methodology and buyer psychology creates the foundation for sustainable success.
 Among the questions, you will also find good examples of offers from companies such as Wells Fargo, CallPage, IBM, Microsoft or Brand24, which will help you get inspired.

 [2] Will Smith interview: https://www.youtube.com/watch?v=hm2szuXKgL8